sugamsingh97/SignalMe/README.md

 > Experience a modern, intuitive interface powered by MudBlazor components.
 The clean design ensures seamless navigation and optimal user experience across all devices.

 # 🌟 Overview
-Experience enterprise-grade real-time communications powered by ASP.NET Core SignalR with WebSocket transport.
-This sophisticated chat platform built with ASP.NET Core 8 and MudBlazor demonstrates high-performance real-time capabilities while combining the most engaging features from Viber and Snapchat.
+Experience real-time communications powered by ASP.NET Core SignalR with WebSocket transport.
+This chat app is built with ASP.NET Core 8 and MudBlazor demonstrates high-performance real-time capabilities in the form of this simple POC.
 Watch as messages and reactions flow instantly between users through SignalR's robust real-time infrastructure.

 Our application utilizes Identity Core to handle critical aspects such as Authentication, Registration, Profiles, and more.
 The decision to integrate Identity Core is driven by several key factors: